 Louis Lainé '16

 Louis majored in political science and minored in philosophy at Swarthmore where he was a Philip Evans Scholar, a Richard Rubin Scholar, and a Harry S. Truman Scholar for New Jersey.
 At Swat, he co-founded Race To Action, an organization committed to curtailing race-based social ills, intersectional inequities, and issues of identity.
 He also served as a youth courts coordinator and a behavioral economics research fellow for the Lang Center for Civic and Social Responsibility.
 He now serves as the program director of the Vox Institute at St. Benedict’s Prep in Newark where he advises schools on how to foster educational communities committed to developing student voices.
 Louis is a proud immigrant from Port-au-Prince, Haïti.
 Louis also enjoys writing, (occasionally) rapping and writing poetry.

 Tuan-Linh Nguyen '02

-After Swarthmore, Tuan graduated from Villanova University with a Masters in Chemistry.
-Tuan taught for a year at Harrisburg Area Community College (HACC) before taking a position as a chemical terrorism chemist/specialist at the Pennsylvania Department of Health.
-He then moved onto a research scientist position at Becton, Dickinson, and Company (BD) where he was a key lead/author in several patents and trade secrets.
-Tuan then moved to VWR International LLC, and spent several years as a sales specialist in chromatography with a territory encompassing the East Coast and approximately 150 VWR sales representatives.
-He is currently at Chiral Technologies, part of Daicel Corporation, and is an account manager for the Northeast.
-Tuan is a director on the HACC Foundation Board of Directors.
+After Swarthmore, Tuan graduated from Villanova University with a master’s in chemistry.
+He taughtat Harrisburg Area Community College before taking a position as a chemical terrorism chemist/specialist at the Pennsylvania Department of Health.
+Tuan then became a research scientist at Becton, Dickinson, and Company and, later, a sales specialist in chromatography at VWR International LLC.
+He is currently an account manager at Chiral Technologies, part of Daicel Corporation.
+Tuan is also a member of the HACC Foundation Board of Directors.
 He resides in Pennsylvania.